ArduPilot/ardupilot_wiki/common/source/docs/common-rangefinder-maxbotix-analog.rst

 indoor use but which has been successfully used outdoors on Copter and Rover.
 These are the predecessors to :ref:`I2C sonar <common-rangefinder-maxbotixi2c>`.

-[site wiki="copter"]
-These instructions are for Copter 3.2 and later versions of Plane, Rover.
-Setup instructions for Copter-3.1.5 (and earlier) :ref:`can be found here <copter:sonar>`.
-[/site]

 The `EZ4 <https://www.maxbotix.com/Ultrasonic_Sensors/MB1240.htm>`__
 (recommended) has the narrowest beam providing the best noise resistance